Is this your child's symptom?

 - Not moving or too weak to stand

 - You think your child has a life-threatening emergency

-- Purple or blood-colored spots or dots that's not from injury or friction
+- Purple or blood-colored spots or dots that are not from injury or friction

-- Age under 1 month old and tiny water blisters
+- Age less than 1 month old and tiny water blisters

 - Your child looks or acts very sick

 - You think your child needs to be seen, and the problem is urgent